21Afnan/21Afnan/README.md

 ---

 ## 💡 About Me

-I'm Afnan, a passionate AI and software developer, currently pursuing my degree in Artificial Intelligence.
-I love turning **smart ideas into smart tools** - whether it's a brain tumor detection app, a Quran audio player, or a women's health tracker.
-My dream is to **develop intelligent systems**, **lead communities**, and one day become a **teacher and mentor**, helping others thrive in the world of AI and software.
+I'm **Afnan Shoukat**, a dedicated learner and aspiring **AI & Software Developer**, currently pursuing my **Bachelor’s in Artificial Intelligence**.
+My passion lies in exploring how smart technologies can be applied to solve real-world problems.

+While still on my journey, I’ve worked on several **prototype-level projects** using tools like Python, Tkinter - each one shaping me into a stronger builder and problem solver.

 ---